 1. Cut into butter into 2 cm pieces and freeze for 10-15 minutes.
 Measure out buttermilk and refrigerate.

-2. Sift flour, sugar and salt into bowl.
+2. Sift flour, sugar and salt into bowl and stir in rosemary.
 Take cold butter and dump into flour, toss to coat.

 3. Dump onto work area and roll butter pieces with rolling pin.